by Freddy Tran Nager, Founder of Atomic Tango + Beer Commercial Connoisseur…

-‘Tis St. Patty’s day, so what better way for a marketing blogger to celebrate than to write while totally drunk share a classic Guinness commercial:
+‘Tis St. Patrick’s day, so what better way for a marketing blogger to celebrate than to write while totally drunk share a classic Guinness commercial:

 As another Guinness campaign used to say…

-Beyond all that, the commercial does a BRILLIANT! job of presenting what real competition looks like…
+Beyond all that, the commercial presents what real competition looks like…

-Your Competitors Aren’t Who You Think They Are
+Our Competitors Aren’t Who We Think They Are

 When asked to evaluate their competitors, most marketers think of direct competitors: similar companies selling nearly identical products or services to the same customers.
-But in many cases, the real competition consists of completely different activities that your target customers would rather do than buy from you
+But in many cases, the real competition consists of completely different activities that target customers would rather do than buy from us.

-So in this Guinness commercial, the competition depicted is not another pub — which might be in the next village over the hill, so we never have to worry about it.
-The real competition is watching TV on the couch at home (which may be the biggest competition to everything in the United States), dining in an Indian restaurant, watching dancing girls, or taking an important phone call.
-Those all place strong, enticing demands on the time and attention of our target customers.
-Unfortunately, most of us don’t have sheep dogs to keep them in line.
+So in this Guinness commercial, the competition depicted is not another pub, which might be in the next village far over the hill, so we never have to worry about it.
+The real competition is watching TV on the couch at home (which is the biggest competitor to everything in the United States), dining in an Indian restaurant, watching dancing girls, or taking an important phone call.
+Those alternative activities all place strong, enticing demands on the time and attention of our target customers.
+Unfortunately, most marketers don’t have sheep dogs to keep them from straying.

 We 21st century marketers face the same problem, but the competition for time and attention is infinitely more intense.

-For example, if we write a business blog (like this one you’re reading), the real competition isn’t another business blog.
+For a business blog (like this one), the real competition isn’t another business blog.
 It’s videos on YouTube, shopping on Amazon, chats with friends on Facebook, and don’t forget the dancing girls.
 They’re always stealing our customers — damn them!
-All those temptations are just a few clicks away.
+All those temptations wait just a few clicks away.

-So if we want our target customers to spend their time with us — and for many people time is more valuable than money — then we must offer clear benefits and rewards and even entertainment value.
-We need to fight to get their attention, to entice them off their couches, and to keep them engaged.
-That’s why being personal and even entertaining in marketing is so critical, particularly online.
+So if we want our target customers to spend their precious time with us — and for many people time is more valuable than money — then we must offer clear benefits and rewards and even entertainment value.
+We need to fight to win their attention, entice them off their couches, and keep them engaged.